xcore/sc_i2c/module_i2c_master/README.rst

 I2C is the Philips 2 wire interface, used to configure many digital chips, typically offered with the following options

    * Whether the unit is a *master* or a *slave*.
    * The speed supported.
-Normal speeds are 100 Kb/s and 400 Kb/s.
+Normal speeds are 100 Kbps and 400 Kbps.
    * Whether there is a single master or multiple masters.
    * Whether clock stretching is supported.